-The Student Alert Notice allows chairs and the Dean of Student Affairs to a wide range of concerns about a student at the first signs of concern.
+The Student Alert Notice allows chairs and the Dean of Student Affairs to address a wide range of concerns about a student at the first signs of concern.
 The Student Alert Notice helps the college mobilize appropriate support as quickly as possible.
 Students are also encouraged to contact the faculty and take steps to remedy the issue.

-The alert form is sent to Records, who notices by email the student and Student Affairs.
+The alert form is sent to Records, who notices by email the student, the MFA Director, the Learning Center, and Student Affairs.
 If a student receives two or more alert notices the student will be contacted by the Dean of Student Affairs.
 A subsequent meeting will be scheduled to help the student analyze the problem and make realistic plans to remedy the situation and succeed at the college.